sonic-pi-net/sonic-pi/README.md

 a *powerful* and performance-ready *live coding instrument* suitable for Algoravers (https://en.wikipedia.org/wiki/Algorave).

-Sonic Pi now sits at the intersection between three core domains:
+Sonic Pi sits at the intersection between three domains:

 * **Art** - providing means to self expression and and finding new ways of music and notation
 * **Technology** - exploring liveness, time and concurrency in programming languages